SignalFrame-dev/prompt-systems-archive/README.md

 SignalFrame builds unbreakable prompt systems that contain ambiguity, enforce clarity, and scale across foundation models.
 Every system is structured for production-level QA.

 *This repo is updated live as test results conclude and new systems are cleared for public review.*

+### 📜 Usage and Permissions
+All content © SignalFrame.
+Public-safe prompt versions may be used for reference or educational purposes with attribution.
+Redistribution, modification, or commercial use of full prompt systems requires written consent.